caseygrun/phage-seq/README.md

 		wget https://zenodo.org/records/11246658/files/panning-extended-results.tar.gz?download=1
 		tar vzxf panning-extended-results.tar.gz

 	Then, launch a Jupyter Lab server as described in the [`nbseq` repository](http://github.com/caseygrun/nbseq), and navigate to the Jupyter notebook `panning-minimal/workflow/notebooks/analysis.ipynb`.
-Importantly, to make sure this notebook executes in the conda environment where you have installed `nbseq`, you will need to change the notebook kernel: from the JupyterLab menu bar, choose Kernel > Change Kernel, then select "Python [conda env:nbseq]"
+Importantly, the first time you open this notebook, you will need to change the "notebook kernel," to ensure that the Python process backing this notebook is executed within the correct conda environment (e.g. the environment where you installed `nbseq`).
+To do this, from the JupyterLab menu bar, choose Kernel > Change Kernel, then select "Python [conda env:nbseq]"

 	The data package will create `results/` and `intermediate/` subdirectories, which will contain the full amino acid and CDR3 feature tables, feature sequences, and a SQLite database for interactive exploration.
 All data necessary to execute the demonstration notebook is included.